Login Deutsch

 <tracker></tracker>

-Starts the time tracker on the time entry with the given ID.
+Start the tracker for the time entry given by the id.

 <?xml version="1.0" encoding="UTF-8"?>